opendp/opendp/docs/source/getting-started/tabular-data/index.rst

   In this case, the influence is measured in terms of the number of rows an individual may contribute to your dataset.
   Since we are analyzing quarterly data across 9 years, where an individual contributes up to one record per quarter, the unit of privacy corresponds to 36 row contributions.
   If we were to analyze a particular quarter in a particular year, the unit of privacy would be 1 since each individual would contribute at most one row.
+  Alternatively, if you have a identifier column ``PIDENT``, you could set the privacy unit to ``dp.unit_of(contributions=1, identifier="PIDENT")``.
+  For simplicity, examples will express the privacy unit in terms of 36 row contributions, except when demonstrating how to use identifiers.
 * ``privacy_loss``: The greatest privacy loss suffered by an individual in your dataset.
   The privacy loss is upper-bounded by privacy parameters; in this case epsilon (ε).
 * ``split_evenly_over``: This is the number of queries you want to distribute your privacy loss over.